+Scope

+This document provides an overview of Smart Grid systems and details of the wide array of technologies that are available for the monitoring and control of Smart Grid networks and Smart Meter networks.
+These technologies include wired, e.g. power line telecommunications (PLT), and wireless communications, e.g. 6.25 / 12.5 / 25 kHz narrow band technologies up to multiple-MHz broadband technologies.

+The Annexes also include details of the narrow band, wideband, and broadband standards available for Smart Grid and Smart Meter technologies.

+The main text includes an overview of the spectrum available in various countries for Smart Grids and Smart Meter systems.
+The Annexes include more details of that use.

+This document focuses principally on the electricity industry where the changes are most rapid and extensive, but similar developments are taking place in gas and water infrastructure (including clean water, waste water and sewerage, and hot water).

+Acronyms and Abbreviations

+A list of acronyms and abbreviations used in this report is provided at the Appendix.

 1 Introduction

-Smart grid is a term used for advanced delivery systems utility services (electricity, gas and water) from sources of generation and production to consumption points, and includes all the related management and back office systems, together with integrated modern digital information technologies.
+Smart grid is a term used for advanced delivery systems utility services (electricity, gas and water) from sources of generation and production to consumption points, together with integrated modern digital information technologies.
 Ultimately, the improved reliability, security, and efficiency of the Smart grid distribution infrastructure is expected to result in lower costs for providing utility services to the user.

-Communication technologies have fast become a fundamental tool with which many utilities are building out their smart grid infrastructure.
+Communication technologies are a fundamental tool with which many utilities are building out their smart grid infrastructure.
 Over recent years, for example, administrations and national commissions overseeing electric power generation distribution and consumption have made commitments to improve efficiency, conservation, security and reliability as part of their efforts to reduce the 40% of the world’s greenhouse gases produced by electric power generation.
 Smart grid systems are a key enabling technology in this respect.

 The key objectives of the Smart grid project are: